← Back to Blog

 Coastal Humidity

-Near the coast, humidity supports dust mite and mold growth.
+Near the coast in areas like La Jolla, humidity and salt air support dust mite and mold growth.
 Use a dehumidifier to maintain 30-50% humidity.
 Bathroom exhaust fans are essential to prevent mold.
+If you already see signs of mold, our mold removal guide covers safe remediation steps.

 Allergy-Focused Cleaning Schedule